How Soon Can You Be Intimate After Giving Birth?

 A new baby changes everything from your sleeping and eating schedule to the relationship you have with your partner, and that’s going to take some time to get used to.
 Talk with your partner about when is best for both of you.
 Chances are, where it concerns your new family and your relationship, he is on the same page as you are.

 If you're not sure you're ready to be physically intimate or you're just not in the mood, try initiating other intimate activities, such as cuddling, kissing or just sharing close physical contact.
-Not only can a simple caress satisfy your need for intimacy (at least for the time being), but it may also make you feel closer to your partner.
+These intimate gestures can provide a sense of fulfillment and closeness, addressing your need for intimacy while adjusting to the changes in your body and emotions during the postpartum period.

 References